 7.4.
 The radiation protection programme should describe the full scope of the training programme in radiation protection and safety for all workers directly involved in routine radioisotope production activities and emergency response.
 It should include basic awareness training in radiation protection, where appropriate, for other personnel, including managers, research scientists, laboratory technicians, trainees, workers such as cleaners and maintenance personnel who might be inadvertently exposed, and contractors.
-The radiation protection programme should also specify the minimum educational and professional qualifications for all relevant staff including those involved in an emergency response, especially the radiation protection officer, hot cell or cyclotron or linear accelerator operators, and pharmacists, in accordance with regulatory requirements.
+The radiation protection programme should also specify the minimum educational and professional qualifications for all relevant staff, including those involved in an emergency response, especially the radiation protection officer, hot cell or cyclotron or linear accelerator operators, and pharmacists, in accordance with regulatory requirements.

 7.5.
-Training records keeping should be consistent with regulatory requirements [3], and they should be specified in the radiation protection programme.
+Record keeping regarding training should be consistent with regulatory requirements [3], and the related provisions should be specified in the radiation protection programme.

 7.6.
-The training programme should be reviewed periodically or when there are significant changes in design of the facility or processes.
+The training programme should be reviewed periodically or when there are significant changes in the design of the facility or processes.